uqlibrary/technology-training/QGIS/vector/QGIS_vector.md

 ## Analysis: Spatial Overlaps

 Let's find out how much of our Koala Priority areas are already under federally recognised protection.
-To do this we will use the Intersection tool
+To do this we will use the Intersection tool.
+This tool is similar to the **Clip** tool, but rather than just cutting out the overlapping area, it also combines the Attribute Tables of the two layers.

 ### Intersection
 * Go to `Vector > Geoprocessing Tools > Intersection`